dimitri-nicolo/calico/security/threat-detection-and-prevention/honeypod/honeypods.md

 #### Deploy honeypods in clusters

 Use one of the following sample honeypods manifests or customize them for your implementation.
-All images contain a minimal container that runs or mimics a running application.
-The images provided has been harden with built-in protections to reduce the risk of them being compromised.
+All images include a minimal container that runs or mimics a running application.
+The images provided have been hardened with built-in protections to reduce the risk of them being compromised.

 > **Note**: When modifying the provided honeypod manifests, be sure to update the [globalalert]({{site.baseurl}}/reference/resources/globalalert) section in the manifest to match your changes.
+Ensure the alert name has the prefix `honeypod`, for example `honeypod.new.alert`.

 - **IP Enumeration**

-  The pod can only be reached locally (adjacent pods within same node), by not setting a service:
+  Expose a empty pod that can only be reached via PodIP, we can see when the attacker is probing the pod network:

 ```bash
 kubectl apply -f {{ "/manifests/threatdef/honeypod/ip-enum.yaml" | absolute_url }}